mushfiqk47/ctrl-s-tube/ARCHITECTURE.md

 # Architecture Documentation

-This document provides a comprehensive overview of the YouTube Downloader application architecture, design patterns, and data flow.
+This document provides a comprehensive overview of the Ctrl+S Tube application architecture, design patterns, and data flow.

 ## 📑 Table of Contents